 Run Windows Store apps on the local machine

 To debug, test, or run performance analysis on a Windows Store app, you can run the app on the same machine that hosts Visual Studio.
-Because Windows Store apps run in a full screen window, using a dual-monitor display is the most efficient way to run your application locally.
 If the display on the device is touch-enabled, you can exercise the full functionality of the app; otherwise, you will be limited to mouse and keyboard gestures.

 To run the app on the local machine, select Local Machine from the drop-down list next to the Start Debugging button on the debugger Standard toolbar.